volkamerlab/CPrecalibration_manuscript_SI/README.md

         Johannes Kirchmair,
         Miriam Mathea,
         Volkamer Andrea},
-    title = {Studying and mitigating the effects of data drifts on ML model performance the example of chemical toxicity data}, journal = {manuscript in preparation}
+    title = {Studying and mitigating the effects of data drifts on ML model performance at the example of chemical toxicity data}, journal = {manuscript in preparation}
 }
 ```